DataResponsibly/algorithmic-transparency-playbook/modules/framework/_posts/2000-02-01-checklist.md

 - Implement
 - Maintain

 To both give process and guide this course, we have created the **Algorithmic Transparency Checklist**.
-The checklist provides a summary of each step (as well as their respective sub-steps).
-Importantly, by following this checklist, you can ensure that you have properly created transparency for algorithms in your organization.
+The checklist provides a summary of each step (as well as their respective sub-steps) and by following this checklist, you can ensure that you have properly created transparency for algorithms in your organization.

 The remainder of this module discusses the steps and sub-steps of the checklist in detail.

-> You can download the <a href="https://dataresponsibly.github.io/algorithmic-transparency-playbook/resources/algorithmic_transparency_checklist.pdf">**Algorithmic Transparency Checklist here.**</a>